rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 * `Default`
 * `DefaultObserver`

-As can be seen in the [docs](https://angular.io/docs/ts/latest/api/core/ChangeDetectionStrategy-enum.html).
 We are going to concentrate on the two main ones: `Default` and `OnPush`.

-Lets see what happens when a user clicks the button "Change Actor Properties" when using the `Default` strategy.
+Let's see what happens when a user clicks the button "Change Actor Properties" when using the `Default` strategy.

 As noted previously, changes are triggered by events and the propagation of changes is done in two phases: the application phase and the change detection phase.